seattleflu/documentation/Welcome.md

 We use [Click] to set up the [ID3C] command-line interface.

 ### PostgreSQL
-We're currently using PostgreSQL version 10 for our production database with plans to eventually [upgrade to PostgreSQL 12](https://github.com/seattleflu/id3c/issues/152).
+We're currently using PostgreSQL version 10 for our production database with plans to upgrade to PostgreSQL 13.

 See [ID3C's design] for a motivation on the schema setup of our database.
 See [this flowchart](id3c-warehouse-schema.pdf) for an overview of the `warehouse` schema of the `seattleflu` database.